deepsalunkhee/ArchStore_Assi_2/README.md

+### Note:
+- This is a Intership hiring process task That I  was assigned but I was not selected 🥹. and now as I do not plan to make any further changes here I am archiving this repo ✌🏽

 # Trello Clone

 This is a simple task management app built using React.This app main focus of the drag drop feature.